kbenzie/Sublime-OpenCL/readme.md

 # sublime-lang

-Provided in the repository are the source file for an improved version of the Sublime Text C\+\+ package which contains snippets and reserved word completions.
-When installed correctly this package overrides the default C\+\+ package without removing it.
-This has only been tested with Sublime Text 3 beta which as available on Linux Mint 15 or for download from [sublimetext.com](http://sublimetext.com).
+Provided in the repository are the source files for an improved version of the Sublime Text C\+\+ package which contains snippets and completions for reserved words and function like language constructs as well as a small number of other functions.
+When installed this package overrides the default C\+\+ package without removing it, to uninstall simply remove this package.
+At this has only been tested with Sublime Text 3 beta which available Ubuntu packages and on Windows as download from [sublimetext.com](http://sublimetext.com).

 # Installation

-Download [this package](https://bitbucket.org/infektor/sublime-lang/downloads/C++.sublime-package), alternatively you can compress the contents of the C++ directory into a zip archive.
-Note: Only the files within the directory should be included in the archive and that the archive must not contain the .zip file extension.
+The python script 'install.py' is the easiest method of installing the package from source.
+Simply run the script and it will search for the correct directory to install the package.
+Note that Mac OSX support should be functional but has not been tested, if there are any issues contact the maintainer.

-The archive should be be placed in the following paths dependent on your operating system:
+Alternatively you can download the package [here](https://bitbucket.org/infektor/sublime-lang/downloads/C++.sublime-package) and install it manually in the appropriate location for your platform as listed below.
+Note however that this package may not be the most recent version and it is recommended to install from source when possible.

 * Windows: %APPDATA%\Sublime Text 3\Installed Packages
-* OS X: ~/Library/Application Support/Sublime Text 3/* Installed Packages
+* OS X: ~/Library/Application Support/Sublime Text 3/Installed Packages
 * Linux: ~/.config/sublime-text-3/Installed Packages

 # Usage